sst/guide/_chapters/upload-a-file-to-s3.md

 },
 {% endhighlight %}

+Be sure to replace the `BUCKET` with your own bucket name from the S3 File Upload chapter.

 The above method does a couple of things.

 1. It takes a file object and the user token as parameters.

-2. Generates a unique file name prefixed with our `identityId` that's a part of the credentials we generated.
+2. Generates a unique file name prefixed with the `identityId`.
+This is necessary to secure the files on a per-user basis.

 3. Upload the file to S3 and set it's permissions to `public-read` to ensure that we can download it later.

 4. And return the public URL.

-### Upload before Creating a Note
+### Upload Before Creating a Note

-Now that we have our upload methods ready, let's call them from create note method.
+Now that we have our upload methods ready, let's call them from the create note method.

-Replace the `handleSubmit` method in `src/containers/NewNote.js` with the following.
+{% include code-marker.html %} Replace the `handleSubmit` method in `src/containers/NewNote.js` with the following.

 {% highlight javascript %}
 handleSubmit = async (event) => {